Village halls and community buildings

 Since its foundation in 1961, Devon Communities Together has supported Devon’s village halls and community buildings in their aspiration to become welcoming, effective and sustainable facilities.

 There are over four hundred village halls and similar community buildings across Devon that provide a meeting place for the communities they serve.
-To find your nearest village hall, use the link above.
+To find your nearest village hall, click here.
 Village halls are used for social, recreational, cultural, sporting, educational purposes and much more.
 They are run by volunteer trustees who are collectively responsible for making sure that the village halls are well used within the law, kept safe and secure and also reflect community aspirations.

 Devon Communities Together supports trustees, management committees and provides training and advice on a whole range of issues such as charity structures and constitutions; operational requirements e.g hire agreements, health and safety policies, safeguarding, licensing, fire regulations; funding and project planning for upgrading, extensions and new-build projects.

-Lockdown has been a challenging time for many village halls when the income required to maintain the costs has all but disappeared.
+Lockdown was a challenging time for many village halls when the income required to maintain the costs has all but disappeared.
 We are also providing village halls with support to reenergise their services and build back their facilities.

-[Our membership is open to all community organisations, parish and town councils, recreation associations, playing field management committees, sports clubs and to individuals who wish to join our projects or support our work.]
+Our membership is open to all community organisations, parish and town councils, recreation associations, playing field management committees, sports clubs and to individuals who wish to join our projects or support our work.
+For more information and to join, click here.

 We run Hallmark, the nationally accredited quality assurance scheme for community buildings management committees.